-Sri Lanka is facing its worst financial crisis since it declared its independence from Britain in 1948.
+Sri Lanka is facing its worst financial crisis since it declared independence from Britain in 1948.

 Inflation is out of control.
 They have no food.
 Gas lines are reaching several kilometers because of the lack of gas, and fuel is about to run out.
 Medicine and cooking oil are scarce.

-The country has no foreign currency reserves so they cannot purchase imports needed – and they rely on imports.
+The country has no foreign currency reserves so they cannot purchase much-needed imports – which they rely on to survive.

 The situation is so dire that the federal government has already had to give an unplanned day off on June 13 because of transportation issues and power disruptions.

-Additionally, Sri Lanka’s federal government just implemented a four-day work-week to give employees time to grow their own food and to help cut energy costs in government buildings.
+Additionally, Sri Lanka’s federal government just implemented a four-day work-week to give employees time to grow their own food and cut energy costs in government buildings.